paulcbogdan/NiChord/README.md

 </p>

-Plotting the glass brain involves the same variables (note that the colors of the glass brain nodes should correspond to the same colors as the chord network labels)
+Plotting the glass brain involves the same variables.
+Note that the colors of the glass brain nodes correspond to the network colors in the chord diagram.

 ```Python
 from nichord.glassbrain import plot_glassbrain